Single Cell View 3D Genome Architecture

 Date: 26-29 November 2023

-Location: Wiston House, West Sussex, UK
+Location: Buxted Park, East Sussex, UK

 The 3-dimensional (3D) folding of the genome sequence inside the eukaryotic nucleus is tightly linked to cell function and identity.
 For that reason, deciphering the rules that govern 3D genome architecture is currently an important challenge facing biology.
 Determining genome architecture at the level of looping DNA-to-DNA interactions and/or phase separated compartments will allow us to better investigate structure-function relationships.
 The potential benefits to both basic research and medicine are extensive as genome organisation is known to play important roles in various biological settings, such as those involving cellular differentiation during development and disease states like cancer.